Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 What if we wanted the performance of ASICs with some computational flexibility?
 That's what FPGAs are for.

 <div class="highlight-box">
 <strong>Field Programmable Gate Arrays</strong> (FPGA) are integrated circuits that implement a matrix of logic blocks, each of which is configurable in the way it connects to the other blocks.
-A precise setup in how these blocks are connected allows different kinds of digital functions to be implemented, from a simple binary counter to a complex Fourier transform.
+A precise setup in how these blocks are connected allows different kinds of digital functions to be implemented directly in hardware, from a simple binary counter to a complex Fourier transform.
 </div>

 Any digital circuit can be implemented on an FPGA, granted that the FPGA has enough logic blocks to implement it.
 For example, you can configure an FPGA to be a CPU, which takes the name of a [softcore](https://en.wikipedia.org/wiki/Field-programmable_gate_array#Soft_core).